l-quincy01/StudyBru/README.md

 1. **Upload Notes:**

    - Use the document picker to upload your lecture notes.
-   - The app sends the document to a backend API that parses the document and extracts its text-content.
+   - The app sends the document to a backend API that parses it and extracts its text content.

 2. **Generate Quiz:**

-   - Once the text is extracted, it is sent to OpenAI API to generate quiz questions.
+   - The text is extracted and sent to OpenAI API to generate quiz questions.
    - The app parses the quiz questions into a structured format.

 3. **Take the Quiz:**